ricardomm7/leaflink/docs/sprintC/us025/01.requirements-engineering/Readme.md

 ### 1.7 Other Relevant Remarks

-* Implement appropriate permissions and access controls to restrict the ability to register a vehicle to authorized VFM users only.
+* Implement appropriate permissions and access controls to restrict the ability to cancel agenda entries to authorized GSM users only.
+* Provide clear feedback and error messages to GSM in case of any issues during the cancellation process.